 Santiago de Chile

-From here we walk towards the Alameda, the main street of the city centre, via busy pedestrian walkway Paseo Ahumada.
+From here we walk towards the Alameda, the main street of the city center, via busy pedestrian walkway Paseo Ahumada.
 This walkway is famous for its crowds, shops, and diversity of people.
 Once we reach the Alameda we walk a couple of blocks west to the Presidential palace, La Moneda.
-The palace, a model of 18th century colonial architecture, is one of Santiago’s most recognisable landmarks and a symbol of Chile’s political past and its famously turbulent history.
+The palace, a model of 18th-century colonial architecture, is one of Santiago’s most recognizable landmarks and a symbol of Chile’s political past and its famously turbulent history.

-Next we climb Cerro Santa Lucía, where Santiago was founded in 1541 by Pedro Valdivia.
-From the top of the hill there is a great 360 panoramic view of Santiago.
+Next, we climb Cerro Santa Lucía, where Santiago was founded in 1541 by Pedro Valdivia.
+From the top of the hill, there is a great 360 panoramic view of Santiago.
 Our tour finishes by visiting the bohemian Lastarria neighborhood, lined with cafés, restaurants, small theaters, bookstores and boutique shops.
-Afterwards we will be driven to our hotel.
+Afterward, we will be driven to our hotel.